Materials-Consortia/optimade-python-tools/INSTALL.md

 ### Retrieve the image

 The [`optimade` container image](https://github.com/Materials-Consortia/optimade-python-tools/pkgs/container/optimade) is available from the [GitHub Container registry](https://ghcr.io).
-To pull the latest version using Docker run the following:
+To pull the latest version using [Docker](https://docs.docker.com/) run the following:

 ```shell
 docker pull ghcr.io/materials-consortia/optimade:latest
 ```

 !!! note
-    The `:latest` part can be left out, as the `latest` version will be pulled by default.
+    The tag, `:latest`, can be left out, as the `latest` version will be pulled by default.

 If you'd like to pull a specific version, this can be done by replacing `latest` in the command above with the version of choice, e.g., `0.17.1`.
 To see which versions are available, please go [here](https://github.com/Materials-Consortia/optimade-python-tools/pkgs/container/optimade/versions).